MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 The value to specify to enable Method 2/3 still image capture is a DWORD named *UVC-EnableDependentStillPinCapture*.
 Specify its value using the BOS descriptor.
 The [Example composite device](#example-composite-device) below illustrates enabling still image capture with an example BOS descriptor.

-If you cannot update the device firmware as described above, you can use a custom INF to specify that your camera supports Method 2 or Method 3 still capture method.
+If you can't update the device firmware as described above, you can use a custom INF to specify that your camera supports Method 2 or Method 3 still capture method.

 The custom INF file (based on either custom UVC driver or inbox UVC driver) must include the following AddReg entry:

 **EnableDependentStillPinCapture**: REG_DWORD: 0x0 (Disabled) to 0x1 (Enabled)

-When this entry is set to Enabled (0x1), the capture pipeline will leverage Method 2/3 for still image capture (assuming the firmware also advertises support for Method 2/3 as specified by UVC spec).
+When this entry is set to Enabled (0x1), the capture pipeline leverages Method 2/3 for still image capture (assuming the firmware also advertises support for Method 2/3 as specified by UVC spec).

 An example for the custom INF section is as follows: